lebedov/imshowpair/README.rst

     b = .. # load second image
     imshowpair.imshowpair(a, b)

-Several useful functions to use when comparing images (alpha blending, etc.) are implemented in `imshowpair.utils`.
+Functions to use when comparing images (alpha blending, etc.) are implemented in `imshowpair.utils`.
 These may require additional dependencies such as `scikit-image <https://scikit-image.org>`_: ::